19.12.2025

 Special Attention Accounts

-Special Attention Accounts (SAAs) refer to credit facilities that are under close supervision by financial institutions.
-These are usually loans that are classified as Non-Performing Loans (NPLs) or are under special debt management plans.
-For example, if you've had to enter into a debt restructuring agreement with your bank or if your loan has been overdue for several months, your account may be listed as an SAA.
+Special Attention Accounts (SAAs): refers to credits that are under surveillance by the Financial Institution.
+Special Attention Accounts normally relate to Non-Performing Loans(NPL) or credits placed under the letter of debt management plan.
+For instance, where you are required to enter into a debt restructuring agreement with your bank or where your loan has been overdue for several months.

-How to Analyze Your CCRIS Report
+How To Analyze Your CCRIS Report

-Identifying Payment History and Delinquencies
+Locating Payment History and Delinquencies

 How CCRIS Impacts Your Creditworthiness